Shoalhaven Water will continually update this page as information becomes available. Please feel free to bookmark the page and return for updates.

 Shoalhaven Water provided Council with a report containing details of the situation and this was tabled at the Strategy & Assets Committee on 19 July

-more information is obtained and this will include the results of a customer survey.
-The survey is currently being undertaken to seek feedback from all the
+more information was obtained and it included the results of a customer survey which was undertaken to seek feedback from all the effluent customers.
+The survey was distributed via the annual Christmas extra effluent service letter in 2016.

-There are already a number of private operators either undertaking septic tank cleanouts in the Shoalhaven or licensed to do so.
-All effluent scheduled and
+Although there are a number of private operators undertaking septic tank cleanouts in the Shoalhaven all effluent scheduled and

-extra services are currently performed under a contract with Shoalhaven Water however and therefore it is important to ascertain whether these private
+extra services are currently performed under a contract with Shoalhaven Water.

 Customers have always had the ability to make their own arrangements to have systems serviced outside of any contract but in the past there hasn’t appeared